dev-onna/marathon/README.md

 This is a marathon, not a sprint
 -Adding More to the **README.md** file

-<quote>Still living for today, and these last days in time-Nas
+<quote>"Still living for today, and these last days in time-Nas"<quote>